junxit/us-congress-bills-110/metadata.md

 - 2008-05-13 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-05-13 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-05-13 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-05-14 — Committee Consideration and Mark-up Session Held.
+- 2008-05-14 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-05-22 — House Committee on Judiciary Granted an extension for further consideration ending not later than June 6, 2008.
+- 2008-05-22 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+110-673, Part I.
+- 2008-05-22 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+110-673, Part I.
+- 2008-06-06 — Committee on Judiciary discharged.
+- 2008-06-06 — Committee on Judiciary discharged.
+- 2008-06-06 — Placed on the Union Calendar, Calendar No. 445.